microsoft/entref-spring-boot/infrastructure/README.md

 - A Redis cache is used to enhance query performance.
 - The capacity of the Redis cache can be set to a value 1-6 in the ARM template.
-- You and enable or disable non-SSL port in the ARM template.
+- You can enable or disable non-SSL port in the ARM template.
 - Azure allows 3 different values for the sku viz.
 Basic, Standard and Premium having different costs for each.

 ## Auto Scaling